AzeematRaji/ersilia-outreachy/README.md

 This project shows that using the right features for drug data, along with strong machine learning models, can improve predictions.
 It also highlights the importance of looking beyond just accuracy, especially when the data is imbalanced, like in many biomedical tasks.

+In real world drug development, predicting bioavailability of drug molecules is essential.
+It helps to determine if a drug will be effective in the body.
+A model like this helps researchers filter out molecules with poor bioavailability early, saving time, reducing lab costs and testing, and speeding up the discovery of safe, effective medicines.